-- Trade it in: This option only works if you’re looking to purchase a car from the dealership.
+- Trade it in: Trading in your car only works if you’re looking to purchase a vehicle from the dealership.
 It’s convenient, as you won’t have to market the vehicle to potential buyers.
 The downside is you probably won’t get as much for it as you would from a private sale.

 - Private sale: You’ll typically get more for your ride if you sell it on your own.
 However, you will have to do the legwork to find the right buyer and negotiate a concrete sale price.

 - Dealership: Many dealerships will give you a free, no-obligation cash offer for your vehicle.
-It’s fast, simple and you’ll have a set period to decide if you want to redeem it.
+It’s fast and simple, and you’ll have a set period to decide whether to redeem it.

 2. Gather the necessary documents